Wowe-Peanut/Snail/README.md

 # Currently working on:
-- I stared into the void of volumetric mesh generation and the void stared back... so instead I'm going to focus on using other software to generate the volumetric meshes and focus on the simulation part of it.
+- I stared into the void of volumetric mesh generation and the void stared back... so I'm using gmash and meshlabs instead

 # TODO